Eating in Quebec City can easily be a vacation highlight with a little research and an adventurous attitude.

 Recommended Quebec City Restaurants

 Lots of Quebec City restaurants specialize in fine dining, with excellent wines, exquisite presentations, and hefty prices.
-For a splurge, consider Toast!, Panache (the Auberge Saint-Antoine restaurant) or Le Saint Amour, three longstanding favorites.Continue to 5 of 6 below.
+For a splurge, consider Panache (the Auberge Saint-Antoine restaurant) or Le Saint Amour, two longstanding favorites.Continue to 5 of 6 below.

 05 of 06